quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/introduction.md

 More information available on Addy Osmani's [article about PWA](https://addyosmani.com/blog/getting-started-with-progressive-web-apps/).

 ## Manifest File
 An app manifest file describes the resources your app will need.
 This includes your app’s displayed name, icons, as well as splash screen.
-Quasar CLI configures this for you, but you can override any property from within `/quasar.config.js`.
+Quasar CLI configures this for you, but you can override any property from within the `/quasar.config` file.
 Learn how by visiting the [Configure PWA](/quasar-cli-webpack/developing-pwa/configuring-pwa) documentation page.

 More information: [Manifest file](https://developer.mozilla.org/en-US/docs/Web/Manifest).